Guatemalan Civil War: Reagan increases military assistance and cooperation

 After the election of Ronald Reagan, the U.S. undertook more active measures to ensure close relations with the Guatemalan government.
 In April 1981, President Reagan's national security team agreed to supply military aid to the Guatemalan regime in order to exterminate leftist guerrillas and their "civilian support mechanisms," according to a document from the National Archives.

-The US provided military logistical support to the Guatemalan Army, which was reclassified as non-military "regional stability controls" to circumvent the Congressional Embargo.
+The U.S. provided military logistical support to the Guatemalan Army, which was reclassified as non-military "regional stability controls" to circumvent the Congressional Embargo.
 Such aid included a $3.2 million shipment of 150 jeeps and trucks and shipments of three Bell-212 and six Bell-412 helicopters – worth $10.5 million – which were reportedly indispensable to the Guatemalan Army's capacity to transport its troops into the highlands for counterinsurgency sweeps.
 Lieutenant Col. George Maynes – former U.S. Defense Attache and Chief of the U.S. MilGroup in Guatemala – also worked with Guatemalan Army Chief-of-Staff Benedicto Lucas Garcia in the planning and development of the counterinsurgency program which was implemented by the Lucas Garcia regime in the highlands in late-1981 and early 1982.
 Maynes had close relations with Gen. Benedicto Lucas, functioning as an advisor in counterinsurgency matters.
 In an interview with investigative journalist Allen Nairn, Lt.
 Col. Maynes stated that Benedicto Lucas consulted with him on a regular basis.
 USAID assisted the army's "model village" or resettlement camp programs there as well.